 - in any other way commonly associated with drug sales,

-the cops will say that this sort of packaging suggests the controlled substance was possessed for sale rather than personal use.
-Similarly, if the cops find you with lots of baggies or other packaging material, they will suspect an intent to sell.
+the police will say that this sort of packaging suggests the controlled substance was possessed for sale rather than personal use.
+Similarly, if the police find you with lots of baggies or other packaging material, they will suspect an intent to sell.

-Possession of drug paraphernalia – a crime in and of itself under Health and Safety Code 11364 HS California’s “possession of drug paraphernalia” law – could either help or hurt your case.
+Possession of drug paraphernalia – its own crime under Health and Safety Code 11364 HS – could help or hurt your case.

-Because paraphernalia typically indicates use, its presence could support your claim that the drugs were for personal use.
+Because paraphernalia like pipes or syringes indicates use, its presence could support your claim that the drugs were for personal use.

 - weighing scales,